 So when it comes to an ergonomic office chair, there are going to be some specific needs unique to your personal situation.
 The office desk you sit at, where you work and the space that you need are all contributing factors to consider.
 As a larger person myself everything is oversized, including my office space.
 This is to make my time on the office chair as ergonomic as possible.

 But there are specific things you can look for to make your chair more ergonomic.
-Simply purchasing a office chair that claims to be ergonomic can be a mistake.
-This is because a office chair is ergonomic to your body size.
+Simply purchasing an office chair that claims to be ergonomic can be a mistake.
+This is because an office chair is ergonomic to your body size.
 Not because a product says so.
 No one chair is suitable for everyone as we all have unique body shapes and sizes.

-So it’s important to know your own measurements and have a office chair that is ergonomic to your individual needs.
-While the office chairs listed below are certainly for heavy people, it’s important to remember that they are ergonomic if they suit your body size, height and shape.
-Here’s a few areas of concern when buying a ergonomic chair.
+So it’s important to know your own measurements and have an office chair that is ergonomic to your individual needs.
+While the office chairs listed below are certainly for heavy people, it’s important to remember that they are ergonomic if they suit your body size, height, and shape.
+Here are a few areas of concern when buying an ergonomic chair.

 If you are over 300 pounds in weight, skip on to the next chair as this ‘Embody’ by Herman Miller has a weight capacity of just 300 lbs.
 While only suitable to overweight people, the Embody is certainly one of the best ergonomic office chairs you can get your hands on.

 The adjustable armrests go up, down, inwards and outwards so that you can custom fit to your body shape.
-While they can be removed, Herman Miller does have a armless version available as well.
-As the seat is asymmetrical, it has a widest seat point of 21.25″ while the width of the overall chair is 29.5″.
+While they can be removed, Herman Miller does have an armless version available as well.
+As the seat is asymmetrical, it has the widest seat point of 21.25″ while the width of the overall chair is 29.5″.